shakelang/shakelang.com/README.md

 This is a fork of [shakelang.github.io](https://github.com/shakelang/shakelang.github.io/) repository (The deployment repository of [https://shakelang.com/](https://shakelang.com/))

-To see actual development process at the [shakelang.github.io](https://github.com/shakelang/shakelang.github.io/) repository.
+To see actual development process, take a look at the [shakelang.github.io](https://github.com/shakelang/shakelang.github.io/) repository.

 ---